 World War II Valor in the Pacific National Monument (Shared with California and Hawaii)

 This is another national monument for the US, which was established to honor the site of the Pacific Theater engagement during the Second World War.
 There are 9 sites included within this national monument divided among 3 states: the other two states are California and Hawaii.
-In Alaska, the following sites are included as a unit of this national monument property: battlefield remnants of the Battle of Attu, Japanese occupation of Kiska Island and the crash site of the Atka B-24D Liberator.
+In Alaska, the following sites are included as a unit of this national monument property: battlefield remnants of the Battle of Attu, the Japanese occupation of Kiska Island and the crash site of the Atka B-24D Liberator.

 Wrangell-St. Elias National Park & Preserve

 Another listing into the national park service sites in Alaska is the Wrangell-St. Elias National Park and Preserve.
-This park is located in south central Alaska and is also an International Biosphere Reserve.
+This park is located in south-central Alaska and is also an International Biosphere Reserve.
 In terms of land area, this park is the largest one managed by the US National Park Service at nearly 13.2 million acres (equal to six Yellowstone National Parks!).
 The Saint Elias Mountains consist a large portion of the park and it also marks the highest point within the park.
 Despite the relative land elevation within the park, it serves as a natural habitat for a wide range of mammal species.

 Yukon-Charley Rivers National Preserve